Tag Archives

 Let’s review: What golfers tend to wear has been the butt of jokes and snide commentary for more than a century.
 The game’s inherent conservatism was initially the source of such derision.
 How else to explain the extraordinary staying power of kilties?
 Cultural pushback focused not merely on the tweed, the coats and ties in clubhouses, but the perceived exclusivity that spawned these fashion dictates.

 More recently, the game was taken to task for a slew of obvious fashion don’ts: white belts, for example — something that emerged during the 1970s, when the spirit of Greg Brady was loose in the land.
 Sadly, this fad has made a comeback of late.
 Traditionally, golf cannot help itself in this regard.
-Despite its “best efforts”, it seemed golf would never shake its reputation an activity for old white guys in bad pants.
+Despite its “best efforts”, it seemed the game would never shake its reputation an activity for old white guys in bad pants.

 Enter COVID-19, which has scrambled the assumptions of institutions far bigger and more ensconced than golf.
 As it happened, the pandemic resulted in a wholly unexpected boom in golf participation.
 Just one problem: A lot of these new players, attracted by the outdoor exercise, didn’t know how to play the game exactly.
 They certainly didn’t know what to wear.
 Or rather, they didn’t care so much what they wore.
 These new converts showed up in sneakers, gym shorts and hoodies — and pearls were clutched across golfdom at the mere thought of such a transgression.

-Twenty-twenty proved a watershed moment for golf apparel.
+In spite of itself and these insular responses, 2020 proved a watershed moment for golf apparel.
 A pretty quiet watershed, it must be said.
 When a hoodie-clad Tyrell Hatton won the European Tour’s flagship BMW Championship that fall, folks took some notice.
-The powers that be at Wearside GC in Sunderland, UK tweeted: In light of Tyrell Hatton’s recent success and fashion statement and following discussions on this, can I draw your attention to the Clubs [sic] dress code and re emphasise that “hoodies” are not acceptable golf attire for Wearside Golf Club, no more so in fact than designer ripped jeans… Orthodox till they die up there in Northumberland, apparently.
+The powers that be at Wearside GC in Sunderland, UK tweeted: In light of Tyrell Hatton’s recent success and fashion statement and following discussions on this, can I draw your attention to the Clubs [sic]dress code and re emphasise that “hoodies” are not acceptable golf attire for Wearside Golf Club, no more so in fact than designer ripped jeans

 White America’s ability to absorb and appropriate formerly transgressive bits of culture knows no bounds apparently.
 As recently as 2013, the hoodie worn by young Trayvon Martin pegged him as a thug and resulted in his shooting death.
 Now Justin Thomas is wearing one, as part of official Ryder Cup team attire, and no one bats an eye!

-“I really hope that, post COVID, we acknowledge that adhering to snobby traditionalism comes with a cost, especially in public golf.
+“Like music on the golf course and the appearance of all these hoodies.
+Now that has ruffled some feathers.
+That’s new, but the sentiment isn’t.
+I saw a guy cry once because he was so offended that someone wore jeans in his clubhouse.
+I really hope that, post COVID, we acknowledge that adhering to snobby traditionalism comes with a cost, especially in public golf.
 I’m 40 years old, a tail-end Millennial, and I think these points of concern transcend the caliber of your club.
 On the spectrum of industries that stand to benefit from the redefining of things, golf is top of the list.
 If we really want to grow the game, this sort of adaptation is part of it.”

 I don’t own a proper hoodie, but I have been known to keep a red, hooded, rain-proof pullover in my golf bag.
 A stiff wind, I’ve found, frankly wreaks havoc with any sort of hooded golf attire.
 It’s a pain in the ass standing over putts with that thing flapping around back there.
 I had assumed this was the price I paid to keep dry.
-Now I realize that, all along, I’d been answering the musical question, “What price fashion?”

-Azinger primes Ryder Cup grudge pump … Does it matter if he’s wrong?
+Azinger primes Ryder Cup grudge pump.
+Does it matter if he’s wrong?

 Tommy Fleetwood mounts Ian Poulter after reclaiming the Ryder Cup for Europe (and its pro tour) in 2018.

 As golf spats go, it’s run of the mill.
 There are decidedly more important things to ponder these days.
 But here’s the problem: The Euros have a point while Paul Azinger, this year’s jingoist rock-thrower designate, doesn’t.
+And besides: With the Tour on hiatus and the Masters postponed, you’ve got something better to ponder?

-“These guys know you can win all you like on that European Tour, the international game and all that, but you have to win on the PGA Tour,” Zinger intoned from on high, in his booth, adding that Lee Westwood was another Englishman on the leaderboard with lots of worldwide wins (44 to be exact) but just two in the U.S. “They know that and I think Tommy knows that.
+All this came to a head, again, late in final round here at the Honda Classic.
+Azinger, himself a major winner and former Ryder Cup captain, assessed on NBC the mindset of Englishman Tommy Fleetwood, who had the chance to birdie the 72nd hole and force a playoff: “These guys know you can win all you like on that European Tour, the international game and all that, but you have to win on the PGA Tour,” Zinger intoned from on high, in his booth, adding that Lee Westwood was another Englishman on the leaderboard with lots of worldwide wins (44) but just two in the U.S. “They know that and I think Tommy knows that.
 It puts a bit of pressure on Tommy.
 But this is where they want to be.
 They want to come here, they want to prove they can win at this level.”

-But the Euro response was swift, pointed and, it must be said, pretty spot on.
+The Euro response was swift, pointed and, it must be said, pretty spot on.
 Ian Poulter tweeted: “Paul please do not condescend or disrespect the @EuropeanTour and our players like that.
 We have slapped your arse in the Ryder Cup for so long.”
 Westwood himself called the comments “disrespectful”.
 The winning Ryder Cup captain from 2018, Dane Thomas Bjorn, called them “at best ignorant; at worst, arrogant.”
 Rory McIlroy, who, like Poulter, now makes his home in Florida, had this to say: “His comments were a little nationalistic,” McIlroy said.

 Poulter’s fellow Englishman, Tyrell Hatton, put a bow around all of them one week later by winning the Arnold Palmer Invitational at Bay Hill.

-Azinger, like many members and backers of the PGA Tour through the years, continues to confuse the wealth of a tour with the overall player-quality of a tour.
+Lookit: Azinger’s job, or part of it, is to ratchet up the stakes on a Sunday afternoon.
+It’s also his job to pimp the U.S. PGA Tour (more on that later).
+But Azinger, like many members and backers of the PGA Tour through the years, continues to confuse the wealth of a tour with the overall player-quality of a tour.
 Prize money is greater at U.S. PGA Tour events — this reality is what lures players like McIlroy, Martin Kaymer, Justin Rose, Poulter, Hatton and Fleetwood to play so many events here, to maintain homes here, to even join the U.S. PGA Tour in order to compete for all that money.

-But bigger purses and better-heeled corporate sponsors do not make the preponderance of U.S. pros any better than those competing for smaller purses on the European Tour.
-That was mere theory in the 1990s, but it’s more or less an established fact today — one American golfers and commentators more or less refuse to acknowledge.
+But bigger purses and better-heeled corporate sponsors do not make the preponderance of U.S. pros any better, as golfers, than those competing for smaller purses on the European Tour.
+That was mere theory in the 1990s, but it’s more or less an established fact today, one American golfers and commentators more or less refuse to acknowledge.
 For whatever reason, the European Union is turning out as many if not more, better competitive golfers today than the United States.
 The Ryder Cup proves it.
 The major championships prove it.
 For his part, young Tommy Fleetwood — with his 5 European Tour wins, his breakout performance at the 2018 Ryder Cup, his top 10 world ranking — fairly well embodies it.

 Read More